sethvincent/development-environments-for-beginners/manuscript/vagrant.md

 ## Set up your first vagrant machine

-Here's the basics of using vagrant:
+Let's get started with the basics of using vagrant.

 Open the terminal on your computer and run this command: